The people legally in the U.S. who have been detained by ICE or refused entry

 Burke had been residing with host families, with whom she helped out with chores in exchange for her stay.
 As she attempted to enter Canada, authorities believed that she may need a work visa, and she was told that she had to go back to the U.S.

-"She was refused re-entry and classified as an 'illegal alien,'" her father wrote, according to Axios.
+"She was refused re-entry and classified as an 'illegal alien,'" her father wrote.
 "Despite being a tourist with no criminal record, she was handcuffed and taken to a detention facility in Tacoma, Washington."

 Her father said she had been led on to the plane in chains “like Hannibal Lecter.”